Rockz1152/blackndsky/linux/ubuntu.md

 _*When editing Yaml files, make sure you follow the YAML code indent standards._
 _*If the syntax is not correct, the changes will not be applied._
+_*The line "link-local: [ ipv4 ]" will disable IPv6 without disaling ther kernel module for it"_

 - Be sure to update the following:
   - Under "ethernets" update `ens18` with the name of your network interface